Understanding Routing and NAT with WireGuard VPN

 For the installer script, we allow a packet to be forwarded between the server's public network interface and WireGuard interface.
 And this is important for the DNAT rules we are going to talk about for packets received on the public network interface in a minute.

-If the WireGuard peer hopes to access an inet address that is on the public Internet, then it will be routed by the route table.
-For most cases, it falls under the default entry, which points to the public network gateway.
+If the WireGuard peer wants to access an inet address on the public Internet, the packet will be routed by the route table.
+In most cases, it falls under the default entry, which points to the public network gateway.

-This means the packet will be sent to the gateway that linked with the public network interface.
-And the gateway then will send the packet to other devices on the internet.
+This means the packet will be sent to the gateway linked to the public network interface.
+The gateway will then forward the packet to other devices on the Internet.

 You can also add additional forward rules here if you want the WireGuard peer to be able to access another network interface on the server, such as a docker container's network interface, or even the lo interface.